AviatrixSystems/Docs/HowTos/config_FortiGate.rst

     *<Gateway Name>-dmz-firewall*

-  Security Groups: Ensure we allow appropriate inbound if Ingress is to be used
+  Security Groups: Ensure we allow appropriate inbound traffic if Ingress is to be used.

   Note: If you need further clarification on FireNet subnets, please see this link:  `FireNet Subnets <https://www.lucidchart.com/publicSegments/view/f0bbe123-cbf7-4339-88df-a51eee2da631/image.pdf>`_